 Before you dismiss the need for taking these steps, think about the last time you re-arranged the furniture in your office.
 How much clinical time was spent discussing the shift in your furniture?
 Firing a video conferencing company and switching to another is significantly more complex than simply switching your sofa from one wall to the other.
 Your patients will become reliant on a video conferencing platform to “frame” your entire relationship.
 Unfortunately, switching videoconferencing services with a caseload of behavioral clients or patients is often so daunting that many clinicians simply stay with the first vendor they chose, despite their dissatisfactions.

-TMHI’s Questions to Ask When Conducting Your Own Video Conferencing Review
+TBHI’s Questions to Ask When Conducting Your Own Video Conferencing Reviews

 These below are questions that you may want to consider when comparing video vendors.
 Only pick the ones of relevance to your work: